 Attorney General’s Office - Accelerated cost recovery under GSEP has resulted in significant cost burdens on ratepayers.
 The Attorney General’s Office supports a phased end to GSEP, not expanding the “activity” that is eligible for accelerated cost recovery.

 HEET - Renewable natural gas or hydrogen will increase customer energy bills considerably, while not reducing the need for leak-prone gas pipe replacement, or the looming problem of stranded assets.
 Combustion of hydrogen can also produce NOx, which produces health effects including asthma, therefore the use of hydrogen presents equity issues.
 Additionally, in the case of hydrogen, it can significantly reduce safety.
 HEET is surprised the safety-conscious gas utilities would even consider hydrogen.
 Finally fossil free fuels when burned still create emissions.

+Jonathan Buonocore – “Renewable” natural gas is still methane and will still have climate forcing properties if it leaks.
+RNG and hydrogen both have known hazards, including safety and explosion hazards if leaked.

 Section (f): Project documentation for prior year